-We are often asked to provide padlocks for shipping containers that are being used for exporting goods.
-However, you don’t need a padlock fitted to your container when exporting goods.
-The standard method of providing visible and effective security to shipping containers used for export is through the use of bolt seals.
+We are often asked to provide padlocks for locking shipping containers that are being used for exporting goods.
+However, you don’t need a padlock fitted to your container when exporting goods (and as explained later you should not really use one).
+The standard method to provide visible and effective security for shipping containers exports is through the use of bolt seals.

-Bolt seals are cheap, yet effective in providing security for your cargo.
-Each bolt seal has its own unique reference number and once you’ve loaded your cargo for export, you fit the bolt seal and note down the number printed on the seal or your freight forwarder will do this.
+Shipping container bolt seals are a cheap yet effective method in providing security for your cargo.
+Each bolt seal has its own unique reference number and once you’ve loaded your cargo for export, you fit the bolt seal and note down the number printed on the seal (or your freight forwarder will do this for you).

 At every stage of your container’s journey, the unique number of the bolt seal is recorded by every one that handles the container from all the transport companies, terminals and shipping lines.
 In theory, therefore, if your container has been broken in to, it is relatively easy to trace back where the seal was broken.

 Please note that shipping container bolt seals are very much the industry standard and are essential for any exports going to or through the USA.